Cluster algebras and triangulated surfaces. Part II: Lambda lengths: Rescaling and normalization

 Our next algebraic observation is that rescaling of cluster variables in a non-normalized exchange pattern produces a normalized pattern if the rescaling factors $c_e(t)$ themselves satisfy the auxiliary-addition version of the same exchange relations.

-\begin{proposition} Continuing with the assumptions and constructions of Proposition~\ref{pr:cv-rescaling}, let us furthermore suppose that the coefficient group $\PP$ is endowed with an additive operation~$\oplus$ making $(\PP,\oplus,\cdot)$ a semifield.
+\begin{proposition} Continuing with the assumptions and constructions of Pro\-position~\ref{pr:cv-rescaling}, let us furthermore suppose that the coefficient group $\PP$ is endowed with an additive operation~$\oplus$ making $(\PP,\oplus,\cdot)$ a semifield.
 Then the rescaled pattern $\ExPat'=(\Sigma'_t)$ is normalized if and only if the scalars $c_e(t)$ satisfy the relations

 \end{proposition}

 \begin{proof} Equation \eqref{eq:exchange-rel-aux} is simply a rewriting of the normalization condition $p'^+_e(t)\oplus p'^-_e(t)=1$ for the rescaled coefficients $p'^\pm_e(t)$ given by~\eqref{eq:rescale-p}. \end{proof}